NoBlackBoxes/LastBlackBox/boxes/transistors/_resources/lessons/NB3_Testing-Diodes.md

 # Transistors : NB3 : Testing Diodes
-Diodes allow current to flow in only one direction, if you overcome the internal junction potential.
+Diodes allow current to flow in only one direction...if you overcome the internal junction potential.
 Let's measure this...and also use an LED to emit some light.

 ## [Video](https://vimeo.com/1032458879)